How to Become an LVN in Yorktown Texas

-- Overseeing patients
+- Observing patients

-- Collecting blood or urine samples
+- Taking blood or urine samples

 - Keeping patient records

-- Helping doctors or RNs with procedures
+- Supporting doctors or Registered nurses with procedures

-LVN Salary in Zavalla TX
+LVN Salary in Yorktown TX

 According to the Bureau of Labor Statistics, the median annual wage for Licensed Vocational Nurses (LVN) was $45,030 in May 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $32,970, and the highest 10 percent earned more than $61,030.
-Most licensed vocational nurses near Zavalla TX work full time, although about 1 in 5 worked part time in 2016.
+Most licensed vocational nurses near Yorktown TX work full time, although about 1 in 5 worked part time in 2016.
 Many work nights, weekends, and holidays, because medical care takes place at all hours.
 They may be required to work shifts of longer than 8 hours.
 Employment of LVNs is projected to grow 12 percent from 2016 to 2026.
 Job prospects should be favorable for LVNs who are willing to work in rural and medically underserved areas.

 LVN Programs Online